plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 You may only take Individual Initiative when all of the following are true:

-- **(a)** You are acting in good faith to serve the Purpose or express the Accountabilities of some Role within the Organisation.
+- **(a)** You are acting in good faith to serve the Purpose or express the Redevabilités of some Role within the Organisation.
 - **(b)** You believe your action would resolve or prevent more Tension for the Organisation than it would likely create.
 - **(c)** Your action would not commit the Organisation to any spending beyond what you’re already authorized to spend.
 - **(d)** If your action would violate any Policies or Domains, you believe much value would be lost from delaying to get permission or change Governance.